sunshine69/ansible-role-sonar-server/README.md

   https://sonarsource.bintray.com/Distribution/sonarqube/sonarqube-`sonar_version`.zip
   The url to download the sonar archive file

-- `sonar_properties` - Required - Default: No Value
+- `sonar_properties` - Optional - Default: No Value.
+ValueType: multiline string.
   The content of the sonar.properties file.
 This is sonar server config file.
-  All database connection is defined in here as well.
+  The database settings will get prepended to this variable so you do not need to provide database settings using this var.

 - `sonar_install_dir` - Required.
 Default: /opt/sonar
   The installation directory for sonar server.
 This will be a symlink to /opt/sonar-`sonar_version`